barefootwriter/KPU/IDEA/dev/outcomes.md

 ### Empathy

 * Opening oneself to empathy and compassion.
-* Communicating effectively in speech, listening, and performing.
+* Communicating effectively in speaking, listening, writing and performing.
 * Building trust, emotional safety, and a culture of collaboration.
 * Being open to giving and receiving feedback and accepting others.
 * Embracing and resolving conflicts.